mikenguyen13/data_analysis/_book/11-imputation.md

 Advantages:

-(1) easy to use
+(1) Easy to use
-(2) preserves the relationship with other variables (important if you use Factor Analysis or Linear Regression later on), but best in the case of Factor Analysis, which doesn't require standard error of individuals item.
+(2) Preserves the relationship with other variables (important if you use Factor Analysis or Linear Regression later on), but best in the case of Factor Analysis, which doesn't require standard error of individuals item.

 Disadvantages: